gbatt55/ai-ontology-map/README.md

-# ai-ontology-map
+# AI Ontology Map
-AI ontology map
+Repository hosting the ontology JSON and a visualization notebook.